Sign In / Sign Out

 The School of Earth and Space Exploration is engaged in designing and building in-house a number of CubeSats and other small satellites.
 These spacecraft offer a relatively inexpensive way to send small, highly focused experiment payloads and instruments into Earth orbit and beyond, essentially hitchiking in cargo space aboard large rockets or released from the International Space Station.

-These satellites and instruments offer direct, hands-on opportunities for SESE students and researchers in all programs, so they can design, build, and operate orbital spacecraft for research investigations and space engineering.
+These satellites and instruments offer direct, hands-on opportunities for our students and researchers in all programs, so they can design, build, and operate orbital spacecraft for research investigations and space engineering.

 Small satellites are those with masses of less than about 500 kilograms (1,100 pounds).
 Several different categories or classes of small satellites have arisen as researchers and technicians explore how small a satellite can be and still do useful work in space.